FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/digest/creating-human-records-that-stand-the-test-of-time.md

 created-on: 2023-10-16T17:14:41.944Z
 updated-on: 2023-10-16T17:14:41.951Z
 published-on: 2023-10-16T17:14:41.958Z
-f_issue: 1
+issue: 1
-f_article: 3
+: 3
-f_description: How blockchains are preserving evidence for the long term
+description: How blockchains are preserving evidence for the long term
-f_image:
+image:
   url: /assets/images/DWD-Illustration-03.png
-f_author: Adam Rose and Basile Simon
+author: Adam Rose and Basile Simon
-f_author-profile:
+author-profile:
   url: /assets/images/dwd-profile-10.png
-f_author-bio: Adam Rose is the chief operating officer at Starling Lab, and serves as press rights chair for the Los Angeles Press Club.
+author-bio: Adam Rose is the chief operating officer at Starling Lab, and serves as press rights chair for the Los Angeles Press Club.
 Basile Simon leads the Lab’s research in law and criminal accountability, and is co-founder and advisor to Airwars.
 Both have spent most of their careers in journalism.
 tags: digest
-layout: "[digest].html"
 date: 2023-10-16T17:14:41.964Z
 seo:
   noindex: false